-Mint Explainer: Special category status and what it means for the new government
+Mint Explainer: What is special category status and what does it mean for the new govt?

 It will be hard for the NDA government to ignore these demands, given that TDP won 16 seats and JD(U) won 12.
 Photo: PTI